New York City's best pizza restaurants

 Patsy Grimaldi may have sold Grimaldi's back in 1998, but after a long hiatus, he made his triumphant return with the opening of Juliana's in 2012.
 While he was no longer able to use the Grimaldi name, he was able to reclaim his old space on 19 Fulton St. alongside the coal-fired oven that he used for decades.

-While tourists line up around the block at Grimaldi's in DUMBO (a Brooklyn neighborhood that stands for "down under the Manhattan and Brooklyn bridges"), we recommend going to Juliana's instead.
+While tourists line up around the block at Grimaldi's in DUMBO (a Brooklyn neighborhood that stands for "down under the Manhattan Bridge overpass"), we recommend going to Juliana's instead.
 The pizza, along with the wait, does not compare.
 Everything from the crust, sauce and toppings are better, which should come as no surprise considering Patsy Grimaldi is one of the most renowned pizziaolos the world has ever seen.

 The House Special No. 1 at Juliana's is a revelation.
 Topped with mozzarella, scamorza affumicata (Italian cow's milk cheese), pancetta, scallions and white truffles in olive oil, there is no pizza like it in NYC.
 You could argue that it is the single best specialty pie you can get in this great city.
 Grimaldi took something great and made it brilliant.